valschmidt/rep/rep-DRAFT_MB.rst

 Because of the complexity in calculating acoustic quantities properly, few sonar systems attempt to report them.
 They instead often report the received signal associated with the bottom detect (or voxel) in either decibel or linear units without corrections of any kind.
 This received signal level is neither acoustic backscatter nor target strength, although these terms are commonly misused to describe them.

-Finally, installation of a MBES aboard a vehicle is accompanied by a calibratio procedure to
+Finally, installation of a MBES aboard a vehicle is accompanied by a calibration procedure called a "Patch Test".
+A Patch Test is a specific collection of data sets designed to isolate and measure specific errors in the scoordinate reference frame.

 Conventions:
 =======